Are You Eating Easy to Eat Foods?

 It is an experiment worth doing.
 Perhaps also note how many of each of the crackers you need to eat to feel satisfied, as well as how long you remain satisfied after eating them.

 In the hundreds of weight loss surgery clients we have seen, we have noticed that after recovering from weight loss surgery, some people never really progress past the ‘soft food’ stage of yoghurts, soups, mornays, stews, casseroles and mince dishes.
 Or, they progress onto more solids foods but gradually slip back in to these softer, easier to eat foods.
-This is most common for people with a gastric band, as the band is adjusted and becomes tighter.
 We regularly have conversations with clients telling us they prefer soft foods as they are “easy” and they “can eat more”.
 However, when we explore it a little more, their true hunger is satisfied just as much on a smaller serve of a food which is more challenging to eat.
 Eating larger amounts of soft, sloppy food or easy to eat, ‘dissolvable’ food is eating to satisfy our eyes, rather than our true hunger.

 Are you choosing easy to eat foods out of habit?
 Could you eat more challenging foods that will satisfy you more?

 If you need a bit more guidance with choosing foods to help achieve your weight loss surgery goals, you can get direct access to us via our support options.
 Find out more here.